Shuffle/Shuffle-docs/docs/troubleshooting.md

 There are two primary ways to it:
 - Learn about dynamic library loading in your code (not recommended)
 - Copy the Shuffle Tools app and add the libraries you want to it!
-Library configuration is over here: https://github.com/Shuffle/python-apps/blob/master/shuffle-tools/1.2.0/requirements.txt
+Library configuration is over [here](https://github.com/Shuffle/python-apps/blob/master/shuffle-tools/1.2.0/requirements.txt)